“Any Portugese town looks like bride’s finery – something old, something new, something borrowed, and something blue.”

 Portugal News English Portugal news and radio.
 Learn what is happening before you and while there.
 Find it on your App Store.

-Google Translate We use this often to practice proper pronunciations of Portuguese words.
+Google Translate We often use this to practice the proper pronunciation of Portuguese words.
 As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google Translate was an easy app to use.
 If needed, you can enter text in English, and it will speak back in Portuguese to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Portugal travel resource?
 Share your favorites in the comments section at the bottom of this page or